 Victoria's Freedom of Information Act 1982 (FOI Act) gives members of the public the right to apply for access to information held by ministers, State Government departments, local councils, public hospitals, most semi-government agencies and statutory authorities.

-The Department complies with the FOI Act and has a dedicated Freedom of Information Unit which can answer any questions you may have relating to FOI and the Department.
+The department complies with the FOI Act and has a dedicated Freedom of Information (FOI) unit which can answer any questions you may have relating to FOI and the department.

 How do I lodge a FOI request?

-It is important to first contact the Department's FOI Unit to confirm whether a formal request for information is required as it may already be available in the annual report or on this website.
+It is important to first contact the department's FOI unit to confirm whether a formal request for documents is required, as information may already be available in the department's annual report or on the department's website.

-To lodge an online Freedom of Information (FOI) request for the department, visit the Victorian Government's Freedom of Information website which outlines the steps for making a request, from preparing an application to identifying where the request should be sent.
+To lodge an online FOI request, visit the Victorian Government's Freedom of Information website which outlines the steps for making a request.

 What is the cost of lodging a request?

 All FOI requests are subject to a $29.60 application fee (as at 1 July 2019).

 This fee is subject to an increase on 1 July every year.

 The application fee must accompany the request at the time of lodgement, otherwise the request will be invalid.